kkushal05/terraform/README.md

 # terraform

- All configuration needs to be done with Terraform.\n
+ All configuration needs to be done with Terraform.

 • The deployment needs to be fully automated. - **Done**

 • Orchestrated by Kubernetes, the workers need to be dynamically created on- demand. - **Done**

 • Make a private git repository and share it with us when ready.  - **Done**

 • Make a README.md that provides instructions, explains your choices and references the sources you used. - **Done**

 • Include what are some other things that you would recommend to add to this project in the README.md - **Done**

 The project contains 4 files: